confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 #.
 Use the results of the previous question to find an upper bound on
-   the total number of operations (swaps, comparisons and assignments) performed?
+   the total number of operations (swaps, comparisons and assignments) performed.
 Which term in the number of operations will dominate for large lists?

 Merge sort
 ----------

-Merge sort orders a list by repeatedly merging sorted sub-sections of the list, starting from sub-sections consisting of a single item each.
+When we use merge sort to order a list, we repeatedly merge sorted sub-sections of the list -- starting from sub-sections consisting of a single item each.

-We will see shortly that merge sort requires significanly fewer operations than selection sort.
+We will see shortly that merge sort requires significantly fewer operations than selection sort.

 Let us start once more with our small list of four elements: